 Key Performance Indicators (KPIs) are a way to measure the success of a business, team, or employee in meeting the key objectives for performance.
 KPIs are useful for businesses of all sizes and can be used at every level of your organisation as a tool to focus on achieving your goals.

 Businesses are more likely to be successful if they have a plan.
 Measuring the success of that plan in a way that encourages the right behaviours requires on-going effort.
 Plans evolve, and therefore so do our KPIs.
-Given the challenges that small businesses are facing in 2020 we thought that a reflection on effective KPIs would be useful.
+Given the challenges that small businesses are facing, understanding how effective KPIs drive performance is important.

 What makes a good KPI

 A good KPI will be SMART, balanced, and transparent.

 Set SMART goals that you can evaluate performance against by using SMART KPIs.

 Your performance measurement system strongly affects the behaviour of your team.
 Therefore, it is important to take the time to ensure that everyone is on the same page with regard to your overall goals and the objectives in place to achieve them.